-1 As set forth in detail in paragraph B 8 below medical marijuana use as authorized by state law is not exempted from the County's drug and alcohol free workplace policy, constitutes a violation of this policy, and employees are subject to discipline up to and including discharge for any violation of this policy, including use of medical marijuana.
+1 As set forth in detail in paragraph B.8. below medical or recreational marijuana (also referred to as cannabis) use as authorized by state law is not exempted from the County's drug and alcohol free workplace policy, constitutes a violation of this policy, and employees are subject to discipline up to and including discharge for any violation of this policy, including use for medical purposes.